 Equus - Steed - Horse - Polo Ponies - and a Trusty Steed.

-He's playing polo (Death of a Batman), he had some polo ponies (The Medicine Men) and a few other horses (TNA House of Cards, TNA Target, TNA To Catch a Rat, and TNA Medium Rare), his mansion Steed Stud Farm has it's own stables, which can be see in To Catch a Rat.
+He's playing polo (Death of a Batman), he had some polo ponies (The Medicine Men) and a few other horses (TNA House of Cards, TNA Target, TNA To Catch a Rat, and TNA Medium Rare).
+His mansion Steed Stud Farm has its own stables, which can be seen in To Catch a Rat.

 Steed is on horseback in Silent Dust, Two's Crowd, TNA House of Cards and TNA Target.

 There are further episodes with horses, such as Trojan Horse in which Steed gets a horse as a gift.

 Horses are also part of a few tag scenes such as in A Touch of Brimstone when Steed and Mrs. Peel depart in a vintage coach or a horse-drawn carriage in Too Many Christmas Trees.
 Steed rides a rocking horse in Requiem, and there is another one in his flat in Escape in Time.

 Trophies as seen in

 Silent Dust is the episode showing John Steed's (Patrick Macnee's) skills as a rider.
 Steed is a man who has mastered riding and knows how to deal with the horse.
 He's Mrs Peel's knight in shining armor on horseback.